Build

 Single source of truth

-The same shared types power shipc’s JSON output and the runtime’s SCALE decoding.
+The same shared types power the compiler’s JSON output and the runtime’s SCALE decoding.
 They can’t drift.

 Auditable

 Anyone can inspect a deployed agent: pull AgentInfo + AbgNodes, render the graph, read the system prompt verbatim.
-No hidden logic.
+Nothing is hidden in compiled bytecode.

 Replaceable

-shipc is one toolchain.
+The agent compiler is one toolchain, not a requirement.
 Anything that emits a valid CompiledAgent SCALE blob can register an agent.
-SHIP source isn’t a moat.

 Ecosystem examples